cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

 // Or again in a different way storedGame := globalStore.getAtPrefix("checkers-games-" + gameId)
 ```

 It is pseudo-code because:

 * Prefixes have to be `byte[]` instead of `string`.
 This is easily handled with a cast such as `[]byte("games-")`.
-* The Cosmos SDK prevents you from directly accessing any random module's store, such that `globalStore.getAtPrefix("checkers-")` is not allowed, and instead has to be accessed via a secret key.
+* The Cosmos SDK prevents you from directly accessing any random module's store, such that `globalStore.getAtPrefix("checkers-")` is not allowed and instead has to be accessed via a secret key.

-Let's define the id of the `StoredGame`.
-In order to be able to return a single object, we include it in the object's value:
+Let's define the ID of the `StoredGame`.
+To return a single object, we include `StoredGame` in the object's value:

 ```go
 type StoredGame struct {